hoschi/yode/README.md

 When you tackle a task you search the files you need to edit and then the parts of them which you need to change.
 At this point current text editors leave you a little bit alone when you want to [organize these parts](#Current state of screenspace management).
-My second major goal is to give you the possibillty to focus on smaller parts of code than "a file".
+Yode gives you the possibillty to focus on smaller parts of code than "a file".
 This prototype adds another level of changabillty, function nodes of the AST.
 A function can have its own editor, which is just an instance of your text editor but editing not a whole file.
 This way you can still use the features of your text editor, but in a more focused way.